Miami Survival Guide

-So, you've made it to South Florida.
+So, you've made it to Miami.
 Confused yet?

 Just navigating the airports here can be a significant undertaking for the uninitiated.
-From bohemian Key West to uber-wealthy Palm Beach, surprises (including the inconvenient kind) are everywhere.
+Surprises (including the inconvenient kind) are everywhere.
 This short survival guide will help dispel some of the mystery and get you on your way.

 Miami International Airport

-Most rental car companies are represented and most of the big names (e.g., Alamo, Avis, Budget, Hertz) have offices at MIA.
+Most rental car companies (e.g., Alamo, Avis, Budget, Hertz) are represented and have offices at MIA.
 Compare rates here.

-If you're headed north from Miami, try the shuttle (Route 133) to the Tri-Rail commuter train (800.TRI.RAIL / 800.874.7245).
-Tri-Rail can take you to various locations in Broward and Palm Beach Counties, including Hollywood and Fort Lauderdale.
+The Tri-Rail commuter train (800.TRI.RAIL) can take you to various locations in Broward and Palm Beach Counties, including Hollywood and Fort Lauderdale.

 Fort Lauderdale - Hollywood International Airport

-Smaller, with a simplified layout, FLL has long been considered the easier gateway to South Florida, but as it grows in popularity, it can be just as hectic as MIA.
+Smaller, with a simplified layout, FLL has long been considered the easier gateway to South Florida, depending on your intended destination.

-There's an ATM in Terminal 1, currency exchange in terminals 2 and 4, baggage storage facilities and information desks in every terminal and coffee shops in most.
+There's a currency exchange in terminals 2 and 4, and ATMs, baggage storage facilities, information desks, and coffee shops in every terminal.
 If you're confused, ask one of the red-jacketed ambassadors—they're around to answer questions and steer you in the right direction.

 Taxis / Shuttles